-During the Conference, Lenin developed a violent combat against centrists, despite being an evident minority (8 out of 38 delegates).
+During the Conference, Lenin developed a strong combat against centrists, despite being an evident minority (8 out of 38 delegates).
 He knew his proposal could not win the Conference, but he wanted to win the best cadres of the II International for his stand.
 Thus, Trotsky states, “In Zimmerwald, Lenin was tightening up the spring of the future international action”.
 And according to his own statement, himself was won, along the following months, for most of Lenin’s proposals.

-Coherent with this policy, Lenin demanded that, along with the common Manifesto, a resolution should be presented by Radeck in name of the “Zimmerwald left”.
+Coherent with this policy, Lenin demanded that, along with the common Manifesto, a resolution should be presented by Radeck in the name of the “Zimmerwald Left-Wing”.
 It posed that “Rejection to the war credits, separation of the socialist ministers from the bourgeois administrations, the need to unmask the imperialist nature of this war in the parliamentary tribune, in the legal and, if necessary, illegal press columns, the organization of demonstrations against the governments, propaganda in the trenches in favor of international solidarity, protection of the economic strikes attempting to transform them into political strikes, civil war and not social peace.”

 The Triumph of the Russian Revolution and the Outburst of the German Revolution